daiyyr/home-assistant-helper/README.md

 ### 2. Retrieve AWS Credentials
 In the AWS console, locate the newly created IAM user named `home-assistant-{machine-nick-name}`.
 Get AWS Secret Access Key and AWS Access Key ID from this user.

+### 3. Install OS
+Follow the official instruction to install the HA OS in your Raspberrypi: https://www.home-assistant.io/installation/raspberrypi

-### 3. Run Setup Script
+### 4. Run Setup Script
-SSH into the new Raspberry Pi and run:
+SSH into the new Raspberry Pi OS and run:
 ```sh
 MACHINE_NICKNAME="home" # Replace "home" with the value you defined earlier in the first step, e.g. home2.
 curl -O https://raw.githubusercontent.com/daiyyr/home-assistant-helper/main/scripts/install.sh